onekin/AnnotateGPT/README.md

 * Canvas view.
 Have a global picture of the review so far.
 The canvas is plotted along with the attributes of the review model.
 Gradations and highlights are shown within each plot.
 * Review-draft generation.
 A first text draft is generated as a review head-start.
 Comments are placed by the manuscript quotes for authors to easily spot the rationales for the reviewer comments.
 * Sharing.
 Data is stored locally.
 Yet, it can be exported as a JSON file and emailed to colleagues who can then import it into their AnnotateGPT installations.
 On loading the manuscript, your colleagues will see the very same view as you.
+*
+## References

+# END-USERS MANUAL
+* AnnotateGPT is designed to streamline the academic peer-review process by pre-annotating manuscripts using AI-generated highlights.

 ## Installation and Setup
 You can follow these steps to get AnnotateGPT up and running